-The feast of San Gennaro takes over Little Italy each year for 11 days, this year will mark the 95th anniversary of this special festival.
-After a two-year hiatus due to COVD-19, the street fair will be back in all its Italian glory next month!
+The Feast of San Gennaro takes over Little Italy each year for 11 days, and this year will mark the 96th anniversary of the special festival.

-This year, the festival will also feature their first-ever pizza eating contest on Friday (September 24) at 1 p.m., in addition to the 23rd annual cannoli-eating contest on Friday, September 17 at 1 p.m., second annual zeppole eating contest on Wednesday (September 22) at 1 p.m., and the fourth annual meatball eating contest taking place Sunday (September 26) at 1 p.m.
+This year, the festival will also bring back the pizza eating contest after last year’s success, which will take place on Friday, September 23 at 1 p.m., in addition to the third annual zeppole eating contest on Wednesday, September 21 at 1 p.m., and the fifth annual meatball eating contest taking place Sunday, September 25 at 1 p.m.

 Some other events to keep your eye on include:

-- The Grand Procession: Floats, celebrities, gondolas, Red Mike Festival Band and the STATUE OF SAN GENNARO, all honoring our First Responders.
-Saturday, Sept.
-25 at 2 p.m.
+- The Grand Procession: Floats, celebrities, gondolas, and Red Mike Festival Band, all honoring our Armed Forces: Saturday, Sept.
+17 at 2 p.m.

 The Festival takes place on and around Mulberry Street between Canal and Houston Streets.
 Looking for more info?
 Find it on their website here.